The Bankrate promise

-In wholesale lending, the borrower typically doesn’t have direct contact with the lender; instead, the borrower interacts with the third party, who is responsible for facilitating the loan origination and application process, and keeping the lines of communication open throughout underwriting.
+In wholesale lending, the borrower typically doesn’t have direct contact with the lender; instead, the borrower interacts with the third party, who is responsible for facilitating the loan origination and application process, and communicating throughout the loan’s underwriting.
 A wholesale lender lets these third parties know what the loan options and terms are, and the third party then matches borrowers with an appropriate loan.

-Once the loans close, wholesale lenders typically sell them in the secondary mortgage market to free up capital to fund additional mortgages.
+Once the loans close, wholesale lenders typically sell them in the secondary mortgage market to free up capital to fund more mortgages.

-If you’re working with a mortgage broker, they is likely to have existing relationships with wholesale lenders, and could have access to a range of competitive rates and more flexible loan options and requirements.
-If you’re interested in getting the best mortgage rate and having someone who can walk you through the lending process, the broker/wholesale lender route might be a good fit for you.
+If you’re working with a mortgage broker, they likely have existing relationships with wholesale lenders and could have access to competitive rates and more flexible loan options and requirements.
+If you’re interested in getting the best mortgage rate and having someone who can walk you through the lending process, the broker and wholesale lender route might be a good fit for you.

 While wholesale lenders provide loans through third parties, retail lenders cut out the middleman and connect with borrowers directly.